SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

     1. Set Up Spread Sheet Row
     1. Test Zap

 ----------

-## *Trigger Setup*
+## Trigger Setup
-### 1. Click the neon orange button with white writing that says Make A Zap!
+### Click the neon orange button with white writing that says Make A Zap!
-### 2. Choose GMAIL for the trigger app.
+### Choose GMAIL for the trigger app.
-### 3. Gmail Trigger, Select New Email: Triggers when you receive a new email.
+### Gmail Trigger, Select New Email: Triggers when you receive a new email.
-### 4. Select a Gmail account.- The Gmail account you choose is the drive you will use to create your google sheet doc.
+### Select a Gmail account.- The Gmail account you choose is the drive you will use to create your google sheet doc.
 - Once you select the account you will use and given Zapier access to your emails you ill see a Test button, click on that to make sure your email is working with Zapier.
 If it is you will see something like this a Success! button
 - You then can press Continue.
-### 5. Set Up Gmail Email from the drop down box choose Inbox
+### Set Up Gmail Email from the drop down box choose Inbox
-### 6. “Test Gmail
+###  “Test Gmail
 - In order for this test to be Successful!
 You must have a new email in your inbox. ( if you don’t you can always send yourself an email.
 > Example: Joe85@gmail.com to Joe85@gmail.com

-## *Action Setup*
+## Action Setup
-### 1. Select Google Sheets for the Action app.
+### Select Google Sheets for the Action app.
-### 2. Select “Create Spreadsheet Row” for your Google Sheets Action.
+### Select “Create Spreadsheet Row” for your Google Sheets Action.
-### Step 3: Select your google sheets account.
+### Select your google sheets account.

  - Choose the same Gmail account you chose for your trigger app in the trigger setup section.